-We instituted a robust engagement effort for the SunZia Wind and SunZia Transmission project involving local, regional, and federal environmental non-profit organizations to share our risk analyses and mitigation plans for feedback.
+Pattern finds our approach to seeking input from diverse We instituted a robust engagement effort for the SunZia Wind conservation stakeholder groups contributes to our and SunZia Transmission project involving local, regional, and ecological mitigation efforts being an iterative process for our federal environmental non-profit organizations to share our risk development work and can raise the bar for the industry. analyses and mitigation plans for feedback.
 We held quarterly workshops to address areas of concern, present studies by third-party experts, and analyze mitigation options together.